leepivonka/FM/README.md

 The STC & SGo files are the subroutine-theaded version.
 The ITC & IGo files are the indirect-threaded version.
 The DTC & DGo files are the direct-threaded version.
+The ETC & EGo files are a version where words are subroutines & there is a colon interpreter.

 The .HEX files are ready for loading into the 65C265SXB RAM & executing.